> Karen Wolk Feinstein, PhD

 > Robert Ferguson, MPH

-Mr. Ferguson is Director of Government Grants and Policy for the Jewish Healthcare Foundation (JHF) and its supporting organizations—the Pittsburgh Regional Health Initiative (PRHI), Health Careers Futures (HCF), and the Women’s Health Activist Movement Global (WHAMglobal).
-In addition to working on JHF’s policy priorities, he manages the Pennsylvania Perinatal Quality Collaborative (PA PQC), the statewide HealthChoices Patient-Centered Medical Home Learning Network, the Reinvesting in Health Initiative which tests perinatal bundled payment models, the statewide Opioid Use Disorders Centers of Excellence Learning Network with Pitt PERU, the Health Activist Network, and the Pennsylvania Health Funders Collaborative.
-Prior to his current role, Mr. Ferguson directed JHF’s Adolescent Behavioral Health Initiative, Salk Health Activist Fellowship, policy work for Community Health Workers, projects that implemented evidence-based models for depression and substance misuse in primary care settings, including a four-state dissemination consortium funded by the Agency for Healthcare Research and Quality, and the Institute for Clinical Systems Improvement’s nine-state implementation consortium funded by the Center for Medicare and Medicaid Innovation.
-Mr. Ferguson is a Fellow at CMS’ Center for Clinical Standards & Quality through October 2019 working on the Transforming Clinical Practice Initiative focusing on integrating physical and behavioral health care.
-He was a previous Health and Aging Policy Fellow with a placement at CMS.
-He earned his bachelor’s degree in Health Sciences at Northeastern University and a master’s in Public Health at the University of Pittsburgh while completing internships at the Massachusetts Executive Office of Health and Human Services, the Jewish Healthcare Foundation, and the University of Pittsburgh's Center for Exercise and Health Fitness Research.
+Robert Ferguson is the chief policy officer for the Jewish Healthcare Foundation (JHF) and its supporting organizations—the Pittsburgh Regional Health Initiative (PRHI), Health Careers Futures (HCF), and the Women’s Health Activist Movement Global (WHAMglobal).
+In addition to working on JHF’s policy priorities, he manages the Pennsylvania Perinatal Quality Collaborative (PA PQC), the statewide HealthChoices Patient-Centered Medical Home (PCMH) Learning Network, the Reinvesting in Health Initiative that tests perinatal bundled payment models, the statewide Opioid Use Disorders Centers of Excellence (COE) Learning Network with Pitt PERU, the Southwestern PA Contact Tracing Consortium, and the Pennsylvania Health Funders Collaborative (PHFC).
+He also facilitates the Pennsylvania Community Health Worker Steering Group.
+Previously, he managed projects funded by AHRQ and CMMI that implemented evidenced-based models for depression and substance misuse in primary care settings locally and nationally.
+Mr. Ferguson also served as a Health and Aging Policy Fellow at CMS’ Center for Clinical Standards & Quality, where he worked on the Transforming Clinical Practice Initiative with a focus on integrating physical and behavioral health care.
+He earned his bachelor’s degree in health sciences at Northeastern University and a master’s in public health at the University of Pittsburgh.

 > Carol Frazer, MEd, LPC